IELTS Vocabulary E (Part 3)

 episode n.
 An incident or story in a literary work, separable from yet growing out of it.

 epitaph n.
-An inscription on a tomb or monument in honor or in memory of the dead.
+An inscription on a tomb or monument in honour or in memory of the dead.

 epithet n.
 Word used adjectivally to describe some quality or attribute of is objects, as in “Father Aeneas.”